textlint/textlint/README.md

 <!-- textlint-enable -->

-:information_source: for more details
+:information_source: for more details see

 - [docs/configuring](docs/configuring.md)
 - [examples/config-file](examples/config-file)

 ### Plugin

-textlint plugin is a set of rules and rulesConfig or customize parser.
+A textlint plugin is a set of rules and rulesConfig or customize parser.

 To enable plugin, put the "plugin-name" into `.textlinrc`.